-Separate dressing rooms must be provided for the teams within the enclosed area of the ground.
-The dressing rooms must be of sound construction of a permanent nature.
-The minimum size for each changing area is 18 sq. metres excluding the shower and toilets areas.
-Clubs should be aware of the need to increase to a minimum of 30 square metres for membership of the EFL by 30th April following promotion as into League Two.
+Separate dressing rooms must be provided for both teams within the enclosed area of the ground.
+The dressing rooms must be of sound construction, be of a permanent nature and must be of a minimum size of 18 square metres, excluding shower and toilet areas.
+Clubs should be aware of the need to increase to a minimum of 30 square metres for membership of the Football League, as from season 2014/15.

-Each dressing room must have:-
+Each dressing room must have the following: